-To be successful in-store with digital content, you need to understand the relationship between content, how it’s performing against the screen and content goals and how it changes over time.
-Getting to the right mix will be different for every store, product and shopper, therefore the importance of utilizing the appropriate strategy and optimization tools to squeeze the most juice out of each installed screen.
-However, as digital signage content automation has become *smarter*, so has the ability to easily optimize the content workflow..
+To be successful in-store with digital content, you need to understand the relationship between content, how it’s performing against the screen and content goals, and how it changes over time.
+Getting to the right mix will be different for every store, product, and shopper, therefore important of utilizing the appropriate strategy and optimization tools to squeeze the most juice out of each installed screen.
+However, as digital signage content automation has become *smarter*, so has the ability to easily optimize the content workflow.

 Ai-powered dynamic digital signage is real, here, and ready for deployment.
 Now, thanks to Ai and advances in automation, there are exciting new realities for pushing live content feeds that can literally replace humans, especially when it comes to serving up relevant, contextual content with minimal human oversight.

 Contextual digital signage messages are pretty simple to explain–it means that the message makes sense for the context of the moment in which the shopper is standing.
 Who they are, where they are, what’s going on around them, and, if important, what’s going on outside the store.
 All of this should be covered in your screen strategy but, with dynamic signage, every scenario can be accommodated to serve up the best spot for that person at that moment.
 This is done with a great CMS working in sync with an in-store analytics solution.